dynamsoft-docs/barcode-reader-docs/programming/features/read-barcodes-with-imbalanced-colour.md

 // Updates the settings.
 await scanner.updateRuntimeSettings(rs);
-// Fine-tunes some arguments of the first mode in `colourConversionModes` scanner.setModeArgument("colourConversionModes", 0, "RedChannelWeight", "1000");
+// Fine-tunes some arguments of the first mode in `colourConversionModes`
+// In this case, we set RedChannelWeight to 1000 while GreenChannelWeight and BlueChannelWeight to 0 which means using red channel only scanner.setModeArgument("colourConversionModes", 0, "RedChannelWeight", "1000");
 scanner.setModeArgument("colourConversionModes", 0, "GreenChannelWeight", "0");
 scanner.setModeArgument("colourConversionModes", 0, "BlueChannelWeight", "0");